dosbox-staging/dosbox-staging.github.io/README.md

+**WARNING — This branch is kept for historical reasons only; the website is no longer generated from these sources!**

+**Currently, the website at https://dosbox-staging.github.io/ is published from the `master` branch of this repo.
+The content is generated from the MkDocs sources in https://github.com/dosbox-staging/dosbox-staging by the [Deploy website](https://github.com/dosbox-staging/dosbox-staging/actions/workflows/deploy-website.yml) GitHub Action, then the output is pushed to the `master` branch of this repo.**

+---

 This is the source code for the DOSBox Staging website located at [dosbox-staging.github.io](https://dosbox-staging.github.io/).

 This repo uses Git submodules; the quickest way to initialize them is: